Plan Your Sequoia Trip

 - Start your day at the Kings Canyon Park Visitor Center at Grant Grove Village, and learn about the park's diverse and dynamic attractions

 - Visit the General Grant Grove and take the 1/3-mile paved trail to behold the General Grant Tree, one of the world’s three largest trees

-- Take the Kings Canyon Scenic Byway into Kings Canyon, where several vista point turnouts reveal the grand and dramatic scale of North America's deepest canyon
+- Take a scenic drive on the Kings Canyon Scenic Byway into Kings Canyon, where several vista point turnouts reveal the grand and dramatic scale of North America's deepest canyon

 Winter at Sequoia National Park